 PEOPLE, REACH AND IMPACT

-An impact report on psychosocial and mental health interventions.
+An impact report on skills training, psychosocial and mental health interventions.
 It highlights community-based interventions focused on the overall well-being of Internally Displaced Persons, reflecting our reach and impact across IDP Camps.

 THE DIGNITY KIT PROJECT